-They employ 5,000+ staff across 200 sites as well providing care in homes and in community settings.
+They employ 5,000+ staff across 200 sites and provide care in homes and community settings.

 Front-line NHS staff on the patient-facing wards have experienced increasing levels of violence and aggression from service users, which creates a challenging and potentially unsafe working environment for many.

 Although most hospitals have fixed CCTV in place, these cameras often do not provide the required coverage and video evidence to support prosecutions against abusive individuals, nor are they sufficient in providing an immediate visual deterrent.